Chart Color Schemes

 Employment

-By comparison, Rest of NSW recorded employment decline of 0.1%, labour force growth of 0.3%, with unemployment rising 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from Sep-22 project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Bogangar's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localised population projections.
+Over the year to September 2025, labour force levels decreased by 2.3%, and employment decreased by 1.9%, causing a fall in unemployment rate by 0.3 percentage points.
+This contrasts with Rest of NSW where employment fell by 0.5%, labour force contracted by 0.1%, and unemployment rose by 0.4 percentage points.
+State-level data to 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
+National forecasts from Jobs and Skills Australia project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Bogangar's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment